DataTalksClub/machine-learning-zoomcamp/cohorts/2024/08-deep-learning/homework.md

 ## Homework

-> **Note**: sometimes your answer doesn't match one of
+> **Note**: it's very likely that in this homework your answer won't match one of
 > the options exactly.
-That's fine.
-> Select the option that's closest to your solution.
+That's okay and expected.
+Select the option that's closest to your solution.

 ### Dataset